MonsterGfx/L4-Smarty-Menubuilder/README.md

 So this time around, I was looking for a way to define my menus in code and generate menus automatically.
 What I came up with was this Menubuilder, which I am now rebuilding into a package which I will use in multiple projects.

-**Note that this project is tailored _very_ closely to my requirements and may not be suitable outside of my context.**
+**Note that this project is tailored _very_ closely to my requirements and may not be suitable for use outside of my environment.**

 Pull requests are welcome.
 Please note that I am using git flow for my workflow.
 Don't know what that is?
 Check out [http://jeffkreeftmeijer.com/2010/why-arent-you-using-git-flow/](http://jeffkreeftmeijer.com/2010/why-arent-you-using-git-flow/).